osm2vectortiles/osm2vectortiles/faq.md

 ## Who is behind this project?

-The OSM2VectorTiles project is the ongoing result of the bachelor thesis of Manuel Roth and Lukas Martinelli from the [University of Applied Sciences Rapperswil, Switzerland](http://hsr.ch/geometalab) supported and made possible by [Klokan Technologies GmbH](http://www.klokantech.com/).
+The OSM2VectorTiles project is the finished result of the bachelor thesis of Manuel Roth and Lukas Martinelli from the [University of Applied Sciences Rapperswil, Switzerland](http://hsr.ch/geometalab) supported and made possible by [Klokan Technologies GmbH](http://www.klokantech.com/).
 We are map enthusiasts who want to make OpenStreetMap accessible for everyone again.